Giridhar-07/portfolio_giri/project/NETLIFY_DEPLOYMENT.md

 1. Check the build logs in Netlify for specific errors
 2. Ensure your project builds successfully locally
-3. Verify that your `netlify.toml` configuration is correct
+3. Verify that your `netlify.toml` configuration is correct, especially the `base` directory setting
+4. Make sure the `base` directory in `netlify.toml` is set to `project/` if your project files are in a subdirectory

 ## Continuous Deployment